nomic-io/bitcoin-peg/bitcoinPeg.md

 ### Calculations

 One issue is that the Bitcoin Core standardness rules at the time of this writing limit transaction outputs to 3,600 bytes, limiting the number of validators we can fit in the script.
-Since we require 6 bytes for the check against the two-thirds threshold and each validator uses 47 bytes (even the first one which has a slightly different script), assuming voting power values are 16-bits, we can fit 76 validators into the script.
+Since we require 6 bytes for the check against the two-thirds threshold and each signatory uses 47 bytes (even the first one which has a slightly different script), assuming voting power values are 16-bits, we can fit 76 signatories into the script.

 If the validator set is larger than this limit, we can truncate the signatory set to include only the 76 validators with the most voting power.
 The other validators are not signatories of the reserve, but still maintain the consensus of the peg network.